UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 var bytes = webClient.DownloadData(url);
 ```

 The `DownloadData` method of `WebClient` is _synchronous_.
 Execution will not progress past this method call until all the data has downloaded.
-We say such behaviour is **blocking**.
+We say such behavior is **blocking**.
 A problem with blocking is that the UI event queue will not be processed, rendering the user interface as unresponsive.

 **TASK**